Free workshops can help post-secondary employees facilitate Indigenous student success

 Registration is limited to just 50 participants.
 If interested, please register now to attend the series.

 About Jewell Gillies

 Jewell Gillies is Musgamagw Dzawada’enuxw of the Kwakwaka’wakw Nation (northern Vancouver Island).
 After completing two years of study toward a criminal justice diploma at University of the Fraser Valley, Jewell spent time as a police officer in Vancouver.
 However, after six years in law enforcement, Jewell had to accept that the uniform was a barrier to the goals they wanted to achieve, as it represented a disturbing history for the individuals Jewell was trying to connect to and help.
 Jewell switched gears and began working in the educational system.
 Now, in their work in the Aboriginal Services Department of Okanagan College, Jewell is recognizing that they are in a better position to effect real change.
 They are also responsible for creating the Positive Space Committee for LGBTQ2+ students and staff at Okanagan College.

-Tags: Aboriginal Services, Indigenization, Inside OC, International Women's Day
+Tags: Indigenous Services, Indigenization, Inside OC, International Women's Day